softkraftco/terraform-nodeping/README.md

 The implementation generally follows [API documentation](https://nodeping.com/docs-api-checks.html), with some differences.

- - `customerid` customerid of the subaccount the check belongs to.
+ - `customer_id` a customer id of the subaccount the check belongs to.
  - `type` string check type, one of: AGENT, AUDIO, CLUSTER, DOHDOT, DNS, FTP, HTTP, HTTPCONTENT, HTTPPARSE, HTTPADV, IMAP4, MYSQL, NTP, PING, POP3, PORT, PUSH, RBL, RDP, SIP, SMTP, SNMP, SPEC10DNS, SPEC10RDDS, SSH, SSL, WEBSOCKET, WHOIS
  - `target` check target.
 Note that for HTTP, HTTPCONTENT, HTTPPARSE, and HTTPADV check, this must begin with "http://" or "https://".
  - `label` give this check a label.
 If this is absent, the target will be used as the label.